 Prepaid wireless services are commonly sold by department stores, electronics stores, grocery stores, convenience stores, and other sellers.
 The prepaid wireless 911 fees are in lieu of the traditional 911 fee, which is collected on landline services and traditional wireless plans.
 (Telecommunication providers collect and remit the traditional 911 fees related to wireless and landline services.)

-The responsibility to pay the fee is on the consumer, but the seller is liable to remit all 911 fees collected from the consumer.
+The consumer is responsible to pay the fee, but the seller is liable to collect and remit all 911 fees paid by the consumer.
 The seller must itemize the 911 fee on the customer's receipt.

 Businesses who sell prepaid wireless services need a sales tax account and an account to report the prepaid wireless 911 fee with the Office of State Tax Commissioner.